Auberge de Bavière: Auberge de Bavière

-With mutual understanding, Charles Theodore, Elector of Bavaria persuaded George III, of the House of Hanover, to set up a joint Langue of the Order of St John.
-In December 1782 the Elector of Bavaria, through Gaetano Bruno, bought the palazzo for 20000 scudi and it began to be used by the newly formed Anglo-Bavarian Langue which was instituted by Grand Master Emmanuel de Rohan-Polduc two years later in 1784.
+With mutual understanding, Charles Theodore, Elector of Bavaria persuaded Britain's George III to set up a joint Langue of the Order of St John.
+In December 1782 the Elector of Bavaria, through Gaetano Bruno, bought the palazzo for 20,000 scudi and it began to be used by the newly formed Anglo-Bavarian Langue which was instituted by Grand Master Emmanuel de Rohan-Polduc two years later in 1784.
 It was then officially known as Albergo de Bavari or the variants.

 Richard Colt Hoare visited the island in the period when the Langue was set up.
 He names the building as Carnera Palace and has called the union of Bavaria and England as an illusion.
 Most knights of the Langue were Bavarians who did not want to form part of the continuous existing German Langue.
 Though an agreement was reached to form a Langue with England, very few interested Englishmen were found to join the Order.
 The Langue was given responsibility to safeguard the Bastian of St Lazarus, close to the English Curtain.

 Other than an auberge for German knights, the building became used for a secret society of the Freemasons composed of multiple European nationalities, including French knights, known as the St John of Secrecy and Harmony Lodge.
 A notable visit to the building took place in 1785 by Count Leopold Reichsgraf von Kollowrat-Krakowsky, the German Grand Prior of Bohemia, who was a well known Freemason.
 He had already taken a prominent role in establishing the auberge.
 The building is rich in history related to Freemasonry.

-Knights from Poland eventually joined the order in June 1985, hosted at the auberge.
+Knights from Poland eventually joined the order in June 1785, hosted at the auberge.
 The coat-of-arms on the façade remained the one of England and Bavaria but a flag representing the Poles was hosted on the façade.
 Russian knights joined in January 1797.
 At this point the coat-of-arms had some additions with an eagle supporting it from below and a crown above it, both symbolic for the Russian knights.

 The building remained an auberge until the Order was expelled from the island with the French occupation of Malta.
 The lodge was ordered to shut down at the auberge by an inquisition order in 1792.
 However, the lodge itself was probably discontinued around the same time of the French revolution.
 The secretary of Grand Masters Pinto and de Rohan, Knight Pierre Jean Doublet, who was a freemason, during the French period continued to serve in Malta as a Commissioner.